lorenzo-rovigatti/PatchyParticles/README.md

 * `vmmc_max_move = <float>`: maximum allowed displacement for VMMC moves: if a vmmc move attempts to move a particle for more than this value, the move will be rejected.
 * `vmmc_max_cluster = <int>`: maximum cluster size for VMMC moves: if a vmmc move attempts to move more than this number of particles, the move will be rejected.

+### Some useful non-mandatory options

+* `Restart_step_counter = <int>`: true by default, if set to false will restart the simulation from the time step found in the initial configuration file and append the energy, density and acceptance output to their respective files.
+* `Log_file = <string>`: by default PatchyParticles writes the output to the standard error.
+If the input file contains this option, PatchyParticles will redirect its output to the specified file.
+* `Acceptance_file = <string>`: by default acceptance probabilities are written to the `acceptance.dat` file.
+If given, the value found in this option will be used instead.

+## Output files

+A simulation will produce at least two files, which by default are `energy.dat` and `acceptance.dat`.
+If Grand Canonical or SUS simulations are run, there will also be a `density.dat` file.
+Each line of these files contain the time step and the instantaneous energy, acceptance probabilities and density.

+The moves to which acceptance probabilities refer depend on the chosen ensemble and dynamics:

+* `dynamics = 0`: one column for the rototranslation acceptance
+* `dynamics = 1`: one column for the VMMC acceptance
+* `dynamics = 2`: two columns for the rototranslations and AVB acceptances

+If `ensemble = 1` or `ensemble = 3` the next-to-last and last columns contain the acceptance probabilities of particle additions and deletions, respectively.

+## Configuration files

+PatchyParticles uses plain-text configuration files to store some information about the system and the positions and orientations of each particle.
+The first (header) line contains the time step of the configuration, the number of particles and the size of the box along the x, y and z directions.

+The remaining part of the file contain the orientations and positions of the particles.
+The information about each particle takes up three lines.
+The first two store the two upper rows of the orientation matrix, while the third is the position of a particle's centre of mass.

 ## Code organisation

 * The `main.c` file contains calls to the initialisation functions, the calculation of the initial energy, the main loop and the calls to the cleanup functions.